The3DP/Mation.github.io/README.md

 Mation is a further expanded series including super cool animations you do NOT want to miss.
 > NOTE: This repository is a work in progress.
 ##
+Thank you for understanding the rules and regulations in LICENSE.
+For questions on this repository related to the "Creative Commons Legal Code CC0 1.0 Universal" please contact me at my public email: d73928430@gmail.com

+- The3DP
+##
 Recommended Testing Sites (RTS)
 Are sites that I test these codes on and are sites anyone can use.